binary-signal/mass-apk-installer/README.md

 ## 0x0: Support Information
 You can sent requests, bugs and anything you want at: mvaggelis@gmail.com
-    Support for the software is provided through xda developers forum see link below http://forum.xda-developers.com/showthread.php?t=1310742
+    Support for the software is provided through xda developers forum http://forum.xda-developers.com/showthread.php?t=1310742

 ## 0x1: Software Description